 How are schools using digital technology in the classroom?

-Currently, there is a lot of variation in how schools are preparing for and interpreting the Ministry of Education’s digital curriculum that is to be in place by 2020.
-This varies from school to school, and also from classroom to classroom.
+Currently, there is a lot of variation in how schools interpret the Ministry of Education’s technology area of The New Zealand Curriculum, which aims to give students opportunities to become digitally capable.
+Differences occur not only from school to school, but also from classroom to classroom.

 How much are children using devices?